Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 ## Windows vs Linux

-Currently Linux is unsupported as ServiceControl has a technical dependency on ESENT storage which is only available on Windows.
+Currently, [Linux is unsupported](https://github.com/Particular/ServiceControl/issues/3651) as ServiceControl has a technical dependency on ESENT storage, which is only available on Windows.

-A compose file cannot setup both Windows and Linux containers.
+A compose file cannot set up both Windows and Linux containers.
 [ServicePulse supports both Windows and Linux containerization](/servicepulse/containerization/).

 ## Memory

-For this sample the containers will use the default limit of 1GB for containers used by Docker for Windows.
-This is sufficient for demo purposes but not when ServiceControl is under load or when the database grows in size.
+For this sample, the containers will use the default limit of 1GB for containers used by Docker for Windows.
+This is sufficient for demo purposes, but not when ServiceControl is under load or when the database grows.
 This limit can be adjusted by uncommenting the text `#mem_limit: 8192m` in the Docker Compose files.

 ## License